NijatZeynalov/Predict-House-Price-using-ANNs/README.md

-# Predicting House price for Baku city by using Artificial Neural Network
+# Predicting House price for Baku using Artificial Neural Networks